-Rapid Access Proposals must be submitted on-line through our new submission system.
+Rapid Access Proposals must be submitted on-line through our online Proposal Submission submission system.
 Rapid Access Proposal are not accepted during an active call for proposals.
-Go to the Proposal Submission site.

-The Rapid Access Proposal must provide the motivation and background information to establish the time-critical need for CINT capabilities to produce high-impact science.
+To ensure the Rapid Access Proposal process remains dedicated to high-impact, time-critical research, proposals must include the motivation and background information to establish the urgent need for access to CINT capabilities.
 A request to conduct preliminary or exploratory research alone is insufficient justification for rapid access.

-In addition to explicitly stating the urgency for rapid access to CINT, the other information needed is exactly the same as we request for a regular proposal submission.
+The remainder of information required for Rapid Access Proposals is exactly the same as a regular proposal submission.
 Please refer to the proposal guidelines page for details on what your proposal should contain.

 Rapid Access Proposals undergo an expedited feasibility screening and technical review.
-Approval is at the discretion of the CINT management.
 In most cases, a decision is returned to the prospective user within two weeks of application.